-Fig.~\ref{fig:comparison_SOTA_rwc} and Fig.~\ref{fig:comparison_SOTA_salami} compare the best results obtained with the CBM algorithm with those of the state-of-the-art.
-In this comparison, the CBM algorithm largely outperforms the unsupervised segmentation methods, most of the supervised algorithms, and is competitive with the global (supervised) State-of-the-Art~\cite{grill2015cnn}.
+Fig.~\ref{fig:comparison_SOTA_rwc} and Fig.~\ref{fig:comparison_SOTA_salami} compare the best results obtained with the CBM algorithm with those of the State-of-the-Art algorithms.
+In this comparison, the CBM algorithm largely outperforms the other unsupervised segmentation methods, most of the supervised algorithms, and is competitive with the global (supervised) State-of-the-Art~\cite{grill2015cnn}.
 These results are promising and show the potential of the CBM algorithm, which is performing well despite its relative simplicity.

 All State-of-the-Art algorithms use beat-aligned features, except~\cite{grill2015cnn} which uses a fixed hop length and~\cite{wang2021supervised} which uses downbeat-aligned features.
 In details, results for~\cite{foote2000automatic, mcfee2014analyzing, serra2014unsupervised} are computed with the \textit{MSAF} toolbox~\cite{msaf}, and realigned on downbeats in post-processing.
 Results for the CNN~\cite{grill2015cnn} are extracted from the 2015 MIREX contest.
 Results for~\cite{mccallum2019unsupervised, wang2021supervised, salamon2021deep} are obtained from the articles themselves.